immanuelsavio/immanuelsavio/README.md

 </div>

-### <div align="center">I'm Immanuel, a full-time software developer at Dell Technologies 👨‍💻 working for DFS India 🤘 in the morning and a curious kid 🙆‍♂️ who loves to explore tech ⏳ at night</div>
+### <div align="center">I'm Immanuel, a Data Science Graduate student 👨‍💻 at Indiana University Bloomington in the morning and a curious kid 🤓 who loves to explore tech 📱 at night</div>

-- 🔭 I’m currently working on [gRPC with Protobuf](https://github.com/immanuelsavio/Protobuf)
+- 🔭 I’m currently invested in brushing up my knowledge about data mining, database concepts and statistics

-- 👨‍💻 I’m currently learning Protocol Buffers and gRPC
+- 👨‍💻 My research intresets include Computer Vision and Distributed Deep Learning

 - ❓ If you want to talk about Deep Learning, backend or any emerging tech, I'm your guy